nonmodernist/holreg/content/films/pollyanna-1920.md

 # Film image
 [extra.film_image]
-url = "/images/sidebar-pollyanna1920.jpg"
+url = "/images/sidebar-pollyanna1920-1.jpg"
-alt = "A young girl sits in a tiny makeshift wagon that is being pulled by a dog." caption = "CAPTION NEEDED."
+alt = "A young girl sits in a tiny makeshift wagon that is being pulled by a dog." caption = "Pollyanna's makeshift transportation reflects the film's contrast between childhood ingenuity and adult rigidity, a key theme in Porter's exploration of small-town social dynamics."

 [extra.film_status]
 survival = "extant"